 Serving Grilled Tri-tip with Chimichurri Sauce

 Chimichurri sauce is a herbaceous sauce that originated in Argentina.
 It traditionally made with olive oil, parsley, garlic, and a dash of vinegar.
-I complex blend of herbs and spices, so I add cilantro and oregano for an even more robust, piquant sauce!
+I like a complex blend of herbs and spices, so I add cilantro and oregano for an even more robust, piquant sauce!

 A few tips for successfully making this Grilled Tri-tip with Chimichurri Sauce